Formal Endings To A Letter

 • Example: "Respectfully," followed by your typed name and your handwritten signature.

 3. Cordially: This closing suggests warmth and friendliness while maintaining professionalism.
-It's appropriate for situations where you have an established, positive working relationship with the recipient, but still maintaining a level of formality.
+It's appropriate for situations where you have an established, positive working relationship with the recipient, but still maintaining a level of formality And that's really what it comes down to..

 • Example: "Cordially," followed by your typed name and your handwritten signature.